foltik/terraform-provider-vyos/docs/resources/dhcp_service.md

 page_title: "vyos_dhcp_service Resource - terraform-provider-vyos"
 subcategory: ""
 description: |-
   IPv4 DHCP Server Global Config https://docs.vyos.io/en/latest/configuration/service/dhcp-server.html.
-This is a global config, having more than one of this resource will casue continues diffs to occur.
+This is a global config, having more than one of this resource will cause continues diffs to occur.
 ---

 # vyos_dhcp_service (Resource)

-[IPv4 DHCP Server Global Config](https://docs.vyos.io/en/latest/configuration/service/dhcp-server.html). **This is a global config, having more than one of this resource will casue continues diffs to occur.**
+[IPv4 DHCP Server Global Config](https://docs.vyos.io/en/latest/configuration/service/dhcp-server.html). **This is a global config, having more than one of this resource will cause continues diffs to occur.**